Scan at the box office and concession stand to:

 Officially, there's just one DUNE movie being made right now.
 But the first book could easily be two films, and in 2018, Villeneuve said "The goal is to make two films, maybe more.”
 Brian Herbert, son of original author Frank Herbert, has also referenced a screenplay that would cover half of the first book.
 Certainly, trying to cram all the book's details into one movie nearly broke David Lynch, who has said, "That picture cut me off at the knees, maybe even a little higher."
 And then there's the matter of the five sequel novels also written by Frank Herbert.

-The fact that Jason Momoa, a pretty major star (seen above in Apple's "See"), plays Duncan Idaho in this first DUNE movie suggests plans for a sequel.
+The fact that Jason Momoa, a pretty major star, plays Duncan Idaho in this first DUNE movie suggests plans for a sequel.
 The character doesn't do too much in the first book but becomes very important in the sequels.
 There's also a DUNE spin-off TV series in the works, about the Bene Gesserit.
 Screenwriter Jon Spaihts was recently reported to have moved over from that TV series to work on the DUNE sequel, despite the fact that the sequel movie isn't officially announced.

 All images courtesy of Warner Bros.
 Pictures, unless otherwise indicated.